PandasThumb/pandasthumb.github.io/_posts/2020/2020-11-14-counterexample-to-mark-champneys-details.md

 We see the mutational equilibrium in the absence of natural selection on the left, and the effect of selection with mutation in the figure on the right.
 The smooth blue curve shows what would have happened without genetic drift.
-With a larger population the individual populations would have remained closer to the smooth blue curves.
+With a larger population the individual sites would have remained closer to the smooth blue curves.
 The 50 individual sites will vary in gene frequency, as these 5 do,  The result will be distributions a bit wider than the original  binomial distributions.

 **Without genetic drift**